litlfred/ITI.VHL/input/pagecontent/volume-1.md

 ### XX.2.2 Record Consent Option

-In this option the VHL Sharer acts a Consent Recorder from the Privacy Consent on FHIR (PCF) profile.
-In this option, the VHL Sharer SHALL initiate a [Access Consent : ITI-108)(https://profiles.ihe.net/ITI/PCF/ITI-108.html) transaction as part of the Expected Actions after receipt of a Generate VHL request.
-The Access Consent transaction is used to record the consent declarations by the VHL Holder for the sharing of the (set of) health document(s) by the VHL Sharer to any authorized VHL Receiver within the trust network for a specified use case.
+In this option the {{ linkvhls }} acts a Consent Recorder from the Privacy Consent on FHIR (PCF) profile.
+In this option, the {{ linkvhls }} SHALL initiate a [Access Consent : ITI-108)(https://profiles.ihe.net/ITI/PCF/ITI-108.html) transaction as part of the Expected Actions after receipt of a Generate VHL request.
+The Access Consent transaction is used to record the consent declarations by the VHL Holder for the sharing of the (set of) health document(s) by the {{ linkvhls }} to any authorized {{ linkvhlr }} within the trust network for a specified use case.

 This option is captured in the following business requirement:
 * [Record Consent](Requirements-RecordConsent.html)